 My research explores health inequality in contemporary society.
-I use ethnographic research methods (e.g., participant-observation, interviewing, etc.) to examine how the day-to-day health experiences of marginalized populations are impacted by macro-level social forces, such as health policy, economic inequality, and racism.
-I focus, in particular, on advancing health communication scholarship in three primary areas: (1) end-of-life care, (2) HIV/AIDS, and (3) substance abuse.
+More specifically, I examine how macro-level social forces (e.g., health policy, treatment access, racism) impact people's day-to-day health experiences.
+I focus, in particular, on advancing health communication scholarship in three primary contexts: (1) end-of-life care, (2) HIV/AIDS, and (3) substance abuse.

 Obong’o, C. O., Alexander, A. C., Chavan, P. P., Dillon, P. J., & Kedia, S. K. (2017).